bseverns/bseverns.github.io/research/privacy-ethics.md

 # Privacy & Ethics

-We treat sensing as an **agreement**, not a default.
+I treat sensing as an **agreement**, not a default.
 This page mirrors the canonical document in the code repositories and is kept in sync at review milestones.

 > **Canonical source:** `TODO: add GitHub URL to PRIVACY_ETHICS.md`
 > **Last synced:** `TODO: YYYY-MM-DD`